10 Things to Know about Dating Your College Classmate

 2. Many Different Shades of Grey

 You’ve got to be precise when it comes to college dating.
-Let’s look at the four most common types or definitions:
+Let’s look at the four most common types of definitions:

-- Temporary: You’re exclusively dating but there’s no illusions.
-Once the graduation dates come you’re both going your separate ways.
+- Temporary: You’re exclusively dating but there are no illusions.
+Once the graduation dates come, you’re both going your separate ways.
 It means you won’t have to deal with being single, but there isn’t a post-college long-term commitment either.
+However, there are still some ways to save your relationships after graduation.

 - Fling: Also known as the fresh, sophomore, junior and senior year fling.
 Yeah, they can happen every year.
 Typically around spring.
 You’ve been eyeing one another all year in college or passing by in the halls or whatever, and finally you’re hooking up for the summer.